GRA 6665 Environment and Sustainable Development

 - Pollution targets and policy instruments;

-- Environmental and technology polices;
+- Environmental and technology policies;

 - International environmental problems and agreements;

-- Climate change economics;
+- Climate change economics and integrated assessment models;

 - Environmental macroeconomics;